Chimoney/chimoney-community-projects/submissions/chiconnect-mobile-money-payout/README.md

 ## Commit style guidelines

-A commit message should easily convey what it contains so this guidelines shows a commit should be for this project.
+A commit message should easily convey what it contains so the guidelines show a commit should be for this project.

 The commit message should be in this format `type: subject` where `type` can be any one of these: